dmotte/misc/knowledge/joplin-dropbox-setup/README.md

 ![](img/screen14-mobile-set-psw-screen.png)

-After you **run the first synchronization** successfully, you'll notice that some items are created in the Dropbox `Apps/Joplin` folder: they are the **default notes and attachments** uploaded from the _Joplin Mobile_ app:
+After you **run the first synchronization** successfully, you'll notice that some items have been created in the Dropbox `Apps/Joplin` folder: they are the **default notes and attachments** uploaded from the _Joplin Mobile_ app:

 ![](img/screen15-mobile-created-remote-items.png)